Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Introduction

-In this paper, we present a new and effective approach for fine-tuning Code LLMs for low-resource programming languages that is based on generating \emph{semi-synthetic training data}.
+\paragraph{Our approach} In this paper, we present a new and effective approach for fine-tuning Code LLMs for low-resource programming languages that is based on generating \emph{semi-synthetic training data}.
 Our approach relies on several key ingredients.
-1)~The large volume of training data for high-resource programming languages includes a lot of well-documented code; 2)~Code LLMs are effective and efficient unit test generators, and we can check that generated tests are valid~\cite{schafer:testpilot}; 3)~We can mechanically translate many unit tests to a low-resource language with a simple compiler~\cite{roziere:transcoder-st,athiwaratkun:mbxp,cassano:multipl-e}; 4)~Code LLMs can translate code from one language to another, and we can test these translations with the aforementioned tests, retry until tests pass, and engineer a prompt to increase the likelihood of a successful translation.
+1)~The large volume of training data for high-resource programming languages includes a lot of well-documented code; 2)~Code LLMs are effective and efficient unit test generators, and we can check that generated tests are valid~\cite{schafer:testpilot}; 3)~We can compile many unit tests to a low-resource language with a simple compiler~\cite{roziere:transcoder-st,athiwaratkun:mbxp,cassano:multipl-e}; 4)~Code LLMs can translate code from one language to another, and although these translations may be faulty, we can filter them with the aforementioned tests, retry until tests pass, and engineer a prompt to increase the likelihood of a successful translation.
 Putting these four ideas together, we develop a pipeline for \emph{transferring training data across multiple programming languages} that we call \system.

+\Cref{high-level-figure} gives a high-level overview of how \system{} produces high-quality training data for a low-resource programming language.
+We use an LLM to translate code from a high-resource language (\circnum{1}) to a target low-resource languages (\circnum{2}).
+However, this translation is unreliable by definition: LLMs are bad at producing code in low-resource programming languages.
+But, we can leverage the stochasticity of LLM generation to produce several candidate translations for each item and filter out the faulty translations with synthesized test cases (\circnum{4}).
+We cannot generate tests directly from the low-resource code (since it is likely to be faulty).
+Instead, we generate and validate tests in the high-resource language (\circnum{3}), and then compile these tests to the low-resource language (\circnum{4}).
+The composition of these steps gives training data in the low-resource that passes compiled tests that also pass in the high-resource language.

+The training corpora of high-resource programming languages (e.g., Python) are enormous, so we use aggressive heuristic filters to build a corpus of ``high-quality'' functions (\circnum{1}) before attempting any LLM translation.
+For these functions, we find that the LLM generates tests reliably (\circnum{3}), but some effort is needed to get high test coverage.
+Translating functions (\circnum{2}) is simply LLM prompting, but requires some lightweight type inference to be effective when the target language is typed.
+Finally, to compile tests to the low-resource language (\circnum{4}), we build on an existing toolchain (\cite{cassano:multipl-e}), adding support for OCaml, new prompting formats, and support for an LLM-translation task that is three orders of magnitude larger than what it originally supported.